mui/toolpad/docs/data/toolpad/studio/how-to-guides/connect-to-googlesheets.md

 }
 ```

 Create a corresponding `fetchList` query.
-When you'll run the above function, you should be able to see data in your Toolpad app.
+When you'll run the above function, you should be able to see data in your Toolpad Studio app.
 You can bind it to a data grid in your application.

 :::info
 The process remains the same if you want to connect to any other Google service such as Docs, Analytics, Youtube API etc.